jonakerstrom/openshift-origin-cartridge-fabric8/versions/1.1.0/fabric8/fabric/import/fabric/profiles/docs/fabric/springBootContainer.md

 `ProcessRegistry` will be attempted to be read before regular Spring property sources (for example before the `application.properties` file).
 If the desired value will not be found in the process registry, Spring will fallback to the other property sources.

+#### Injecting process registry

+In order to use the Process Registry API directly, you can inject `ProcessRegistry` into your Spring managed beans.

+    private final ProcessRegistry processRegistry;

+    @Autowired
+    public MyBean(ProcessRegistry processRegistry) {
+        this.processRegistry = processRegistry;
+    }

+    ...

+    String invoicingServiceUrl = processRegistry.readProperty("service.invoicing.url");
+    Invoice invoice = new RestTemplate().getForObject(invoicingServiceUrl + "/" + 1, Invoice.class);

+#### Global access to the process registry

+If for some reasons you can't inject `ProcessRegistry` into your Spring managed beans, you can access global registry instance initialized per Spring Boot JVM using static `ProcessRegistryHolder#processRegistry()` method.

+    ProcessRegistry processRegistry = ProcessRegistryHolder.processRegistry();
+    String invoicingServiceUrl = processRegistry.readProperty("service.invoicing.url");
+    Invoice invoice = new RestTemplate().getForObject(invoicingServiceUrl + "/" + 1, Invoice.class);

+#### Composite process registry

+The default type of the registry used by the Spring Boot container is the `CompositeProcessRegistry`.
+This is kind of the proxy implementation of the registry delegating properties resolution to the list of the *real* registries.

+Composite registry will try to resolve given property using the first aggregated registry.
+If it won't find the property there, it will fallback to the next registry in the list.
+If none of the registry in the aggregated list contains the desired property, the composite resolver returns `null`.

+By default the following process registries are aggregated by the Spring Boot container:

+ * `ZooKeeperProcessRegistry` (if `curator-framework` jar is present in the classpath)
+ * `ClassPathProcessRegistry`
+ * `InMemoryProcessRegistry`

+The above basically means that Spring Boot container attempts to read properties from the Fabric8 ZooKeeper registry, then from the system properties and finally from the files located in the classpath.

+#### ZooKeeper process registry

+If `curator-framework` jar is present in the classpath, `ZooKeeperProcessRegistry` will be created.
+`ZooKeeperProcessRegistry` attempts to read properties values from the ZooKeeper server.

+In particular ZooKeeper registry will try to connect to the Fabric8 ZooKeeper runtime registry and read properties from it.
+The default coordinates of Fabric8 runtime registry are `localhost:2181` (2181 is the default port used by the Fabric8 to start ZooKeeper on).
+If you would like to change it, set `fabric8.process.registry.zk.hosts` system property to the customized list of hosts:

+    java -Dfabric8.process.registry.zk.hosts=host1:5555,host2:6666 -jar my-service.jar

+ZooKeeper registry interprets dots in the properties names as the slashes in ZNode paths.
+For example `foo.bar` property will be resolved as the `foo/bar` ZNode path.

+    @Value("${foo.bar}") // try to read foo/bar ZNode from the ZooKeeper String bar;